 Where the design community meets.

-Founder at piq · Product Designer at DoNext Joined over 5 years ago
+Founder at piq · Product Designer at DoNext Joined almost 6 years ago

 Happy to meet up with designers and like-minded good folk: live in Oakland, work in SF.

 email@example.com or @aayush are the best ways to reach out.